 Trustees commonly request that debtors provide additional tax documents for the trustee’s review.
-The trustee has the duty to investigate the financial affairs of the debtor, and the debtor has the duty to cooperate and turnover all financial records to the trustee.
+The trustee must investigate the financial affairs of the debtor, and the debtor must cooperate and turn over all financial records to the trustee.

 Tax documents, such as personal income tax returns, business income tax returns, W-2's and 1099's, and depreciation schedules may provide the trustee with information on:

-In a Chapter 13 bankruptcy, you are required to contribute all of your disposable income to the Chapter 13 plan.
-The payments go on for three to five years, depending on the length of your plan.
-It is quite likely that your income will change over this time period.
-By requiring that you provide copies of your tax returns each year, the trustee can monitor your income and determine whether your plan needs to be modified to include additional post-petition income which was not anticipated at the time your plan was proposed.
+In a Chapter 13 bankruptcy, you must contribute all of your disposable income to the Chapter 13 plan for three to five years.
+It’s quite likely that your income will change over this period.
+The trustee uses the returns to monitor your income and to determine whether your plan should be modified to include additional post-petition income not anticipated at the plan confirmation.
 (Learn more about the Chapter 13 repayment plan.)

-The procedure varies by district and by trustee.
-Some trustees make case specific requests for the returns, some request language in the confirmation order which requires that the returns be provided to the trustee yearly, and, in some areas, the procedure for turning over copies of tax returns is part of the local rules.
+The procedure varies by court and trustee.
+Some trustees make case-specific requests for the returns, some include language in the confirmation order requiring yearly returns, and, in some areas, the requirements are outlined in the local rules.